Last Updated on July 8, 2022 by DMEditor

 The whole thing, as a matter of fact, goes into action right from the start.
 Once you learn how Salesflare works, you just need to link your emails and voila!
 The AI system will begin importing your email details, displaying email timelines, and organizing the resultant contacts.

 Salesflare additionally connects with your company database, phonebook, calendars, social media, emails, and the web for in-depth data mining.
 As a result, you don’t have to worry about manual data entry.
-The CRM system intelligently handles the basic tasks and populates your clients’ accounts with the relevant details based on their interactions plus activities.
+The CRM system intelligently handles the basic tasks and populates your clients’ accounts with the relevant details based on their customer interactions plus activities.

 Ok, I know what you’re probably wondering at this point.
 Why do clients need their own accounts in the first place?